Chillsmeit/Firewall-Executable-Blocker/README.md

 **What it does:**

 This batch script will automatically block executables from acessing the internet.<br>
-It automatically detects .exe files in the same directory you run it and subdirectories.<br>
+It automatically detects .exe files in the same directory you run it from and its subdirectories.<br>
-It will add rules to the windows firewall, blocking outbound and inbound connections.<br>
+It will add rules to the windows firewall with the .exe name, blocking outbound and inbound connections.<br>

 Example: